-You can choose between a Classic Box for smaller families ($129-$149/month) or a Big Box for larger families or big freezers ($238-270/month).
+You can choose between a Classic Box for smaller families ($137-159/month) or a Big Box for larger families or big freezers ($253-288/month).
 The price varies depending on which type of meat box you chose.
 The price works out to be between $5-$6/serving depending on your box.
 Free shipping and no hidden fees.
 You also will get some free products if you take advantage of the latest ButcherBox deal here.

 Is It Easy to Cancel?

 If you want to cancel your subscription or pause it, you can easily do so at any time.
 No need to call or email them.
 You can just go into your account and cancel.
-I’ve done it before myself and had no problem.

-My Honest Review of ButcherBox (2021): Overall Thoughts
+My Honest ButcherBox Review (2022): Overall Thoughts

 I’ve really enjoyed ButcherBox over the years.
 I get a box every other month and use it to fill my freezer with the healthy meats that I have a harder time finding in my area.
 It feels like Christmas when it arrives!

-Although it would be cheaper to deal hunt and hit up several places around town for the same quality of meat, I think the real value of ButcherBox is the convenience and that I trust them to source high quality meat that’s good for my family!
+Although it could be cheaper to deal hunt and hit up several places around town for the same quality of meat, I think the real value of ButcherBox is the convenience and that I trust them to source high quality meat that’s good for my family!

-Looking for a ButcherBox Discount Code?
+Looking for a ButcherBox Discount Code or Bonus?

 DEAL ALERT (Ends May 15)!
 ButcherBox is running a great deal right now!
 New members get Free Shrimp for a Year.